Why is my scalp so itchy?

 These are just a few of the most common causes of dry itchy scalp during the winter.
 In addition to avoiding extreme weather conditions and adjusting your daily styling routine, we also invite you to take advantage of the power of Ativo's hair care products.

-Ativo uses natural and organic ingredients with the powerful blend of botanical extracts moisturize, cleanse, and exfoliate your hair and scalp for overall scalp health.
+Ativo uses natural and organic ingredients with a powerful blend of botanical extracts to moisturize, cleanse, and exfoliate your hair and scalp for overall scalp health.
 Our products are rich in proteins, vitamins and stimulate the scalp to promote healthy hair and scalp.

 Know the Importance of Conditioners

-Did you know most hair dressers tell you to avoid adding conditioner to your scalp?
-Most people do know know that conditioner is the back bone of scalp health.
+Did you know most hairstylists tell you to avoid adding conditioner to your scalp?
+Most people do know that conditioner is the backbone of scalp health.
 Conditioner used in our hair care routines helps strengthen the hair and keep it hydrated and moisturized.

-Adding conditioner after shampoo adds moisture and helps in prevent breakage, tangling and makes it soft and smooth.
+Adding conditioner after shampoo adds moisture and helps in preventing breakage, and tangling and makes it soft and smooth.
 Massaging the conditioner into the scalp ensures moisture is added back to the scalp and softens any dry skin for easy removal.

-Check out our line of SHAMPOOS AND CONDITIONERS for a healthy hydrated scalp.
+Check out our line of Shampoo and Conditioner for a healthy hydrated scalp.